Robert Carr Brackenbury: Family

 Robert Carr Brackenbury was married twice.
-His first marriage in 1782 ended two years later with the death of his wife Jane, who was aged just 24.
+His first marriage to Jane Coatsworth on 21 July 1780 ended a couple of years later with the death of Jane, who was aged just 24.

-He was remarried in 1795 to married Sarah Holland, also a dedicated Methodist.
+Robert remarried in 1795 to Sarah Holland, also a dedicated Methodist.
 Sarah was very much Robert's junior, and survived him by almost 20 years.
 Records indicate that Sarah continued her husband's ministry after his death; the 1841 census lists her occupation, as ‘Cure of Souls Without Clerk In Holy Orders’.
 Despite two marriages, Robert Carr Brackenbury died without any children.
 Upon the death of his second wife, Sarah, his estate was sold, in an impoverished state, to the Reverend Edward Rawnsley (1816–1905).

 Death

 Robert died in 1818 and is buried in Raithby Church.

 Legacy

 Unfortunately few records survive of the life of Robert Brackenbury; his modesty demanded that all letters and papers be destroyed after his death.